How To Keep You and Your Guests Safe on Thanksgiving

 Given the high rate of holiday fires, it’s crucial to stay especially vigilant when you’re cooking on Thanksgiving.
 As a result, you shouldn’t leave the kitchen if you’re actively cooking on the stovetop nor should you leave the house if you’re cooking a turkey or anything else in the oven.

 You may also find yourself cooking more foods at one time on Thanksgiving than you normally would.
-Since it can be easier to lose track of how long each dish has been cooking, you should pay extra close attention to make sure you don’t overcook anything and risk having a dish catch fire.
+Since it may be easier to lose track of how long each dish has been cooking, you should pay extra close attention to make sure you don’t overcook anything and risk having a dish catch fire.

-3. If Deep Frying, Do It Outside!
+3. If Deep Frying, Do It Outside

 Deep frying a turkey is particularly dangerous because it requires a large amount of oil, which can become alarmingly hot if the fryer lacks temperature controls.
 If you overfill the fryer, oil could easily spill out of it once you put the turkey in, potentially scalding anyone standing nearby or even causing the entire fryer to burst into flames.